 An application of leadership skills with an emphasis on: beliefs, values, ethics, counseling techniques, map reading, land navigation, basic first aid, and group interaction.
 Includes a leadership lab and physical training.
-Two lectures.
+Two hours lecture.
 Two hours laboratory.
 Three hours credit.